List of English football first tier top scorers: Excluded centurions

-Not every player is as lucky as Matt Le Tissier, losing 61 goals moves him up to 33rd in the Premier League.
-The career of Manchester United stalwart Bryan Robson is very nearly entirely erased, the same with Alan Smith, the Leicester City and Arsenal striker.
+Matt Le Tissier, despite not having his first 61 goals for Southampton included, is ranked 34th in the Premier League.
+He scored the same number of goals as Peter Beardsley, however, his 100 goals he scored from 1992 places him in the Premier League records, where as Beardsley is among the 222 excluded centurions, not among any records shown on Sky Sports.
+The goal-scoring career of Manchester United stalwart Bryan Robson is very nearly entirely erased, the same with Alan Smith, the Leicester City and Arsenal striker.
 John Wark, the Ipswich Town and Liverpool midfielder scored 135 goals, which would make him the 14th highest goal scorer in the Premier League.
 The Scottish midfielder is ahead of Paul Scholes and Steven Gerrard while Robson would be sitting alongside Dion Dublin and Sadio Mané, just outside the top 20.
-Many other player records also fail to show their full career statistics because of the changeover.
-These include Manchester United forward Brian McClair who lost 70 of his 88 goals.
+Many other player records also fail to show their full career goal statistics because of the changeover.
+These include Manchester United forward Brian McClair who had 70 of his 88 goals deducted.
 Paul Goddard scored 82 goals but is shot down to only 3 while England midfielder Steve Hodge has 3 goals also, not his full 79.
-Gary Bannister also lost 70 goals, 78 reduced to 8 goals.
+Gary Bannister also had 70 goals removed, 78 reduced to 8 goals.
 Former England left back Stuart Pearce is shown with 20 goals and not the 63 he scored, mostly at Nottingham Forest.
 David Platt does not have his 45 goals he scored for Aston Villa included, only the 13 he scored for Arsenal.
 Chris Waddle loses his entire career records for both Newcastle United and Tottenham Hotspur, his 10 goals for Sheffield Wednesday and his solitary Sunderland goal are all that's included.